Marc Ecko's Getting Up: Contents Under Pressure: Controversy in Australia

 The Australian ABC News channel has reported that Getting Up was refused classification in Australia after its initial "MA15+" rating was overturned after appeals by Queensland's Local Government Association, effectively banning its release in the country.
 The Federal Classification Review Board, responsible for reviewing the game and concluding to refused classification of the game (under a majority 3 to 2 decision), cited that the game promotes, and provides instruction for illegal graffiti and real-life graffiti artists.

 Ecko stated that he was disappointed with this legal move.
 Other games heavily focusing around graffiti, such as Jet Set Radio, have not been banned.
-Months earlier, Need for Speed: Most Wanted, a game centered around and glorifying illegal street racing, received a G rating.
+Months earlier, Need for Speed: Most Wanted, a game centered around and glamorising illegal street racing, received a G rating.
 The game has been available to Australians on Steam since 2013.

 Sequel

 On February 14, 2013, Ecko Unlimited's Twitter announced that a sequel was in development.
 No further update has been posted since and it seems that the sequel has been cancelled.

+On September 6, 2022, on his official Instagram account, Marc Ecko announced that a film based on the video game was in the works, and that he still hoped to produced a sequel game, but that it was postponed due to his work commitments.
+He also created a website where the public could sign a letter of support for the film adaptation, a sequel game, and a remaster of the original game.